MauRuRo/MSP3-CoPo/README.md

 * Users can/must asign a theme to their poem.
 If theme of choice is not listed, they can add a new theme to the database.
 * Users can create/collaborate on poems with one user account, but can change the Author name for each poem individually; that way a user can upload for example a published poem by a famous poet withouth having to create a new account.
 The author name used on the first upload is stored in the database and will always be returned to the forms when filling out the username and password.
 * Delete form: the user can use this form to delete a poem, but only if they are the original author; it's password protected.
 * Version history navigation: a log is kept of all the changes made to the poem and by which author.
 The user can view the version history of a poem.
+(Navigation also possible by using arrow keys.)

 ### Features Left to Implement ###